Contributions caps and taxation of contributions

 Where there are insufficient funds remaining in the superannuation interest, only part of the identified amount will be released.
 In this situation, the ATO will notify the individual who may then make a further request within 60 days for the release of the remaining amount from another superannuation interest.

 Upon receiving the election form, the ATO will send a release authority to the nominated super fund.
 The super fund will pay the ATO an amount equal to the excess non-concessional contributions amount and 85% of the associated earnings.
 The super fund will have 10 working days to action a release authority.
-(Note, for the period between 1 July 2018 and 31 October 2018 the super fund has a temporary extension of 20 days to make the payment.)

 The super fund will release the money to the ATO, the ATO will then use the money to offset any outstanding tax liability the individual may have and any remaining balance will be paid to the individual.